Defining student and academic statuses

 Edits take effect immediately across all related reports.

-Deleting a nested tier
+Deleting a tier

 1. Open the three-dot menu → Delete.